TriplyDB/Documentation/docs/triplydb-js/index.md

 ## Getting started

-This section gets you up and running with TriplyDB.js by setting up increasingly more complex scripts.
+This section gets you up and running with TriplyDB.js.
 These scripts will use TriplyDB.js to interact with one or more TriplyDB instances.
 Some of the documented steps are generic for setting up a modern TypeScript project, while others are specific for interacting with TriplyDB instances.
+The examples in the documentation expect that you've set up your project according to the guidelines specified below.

 ### Setting up a read-only project

 In this section we set up a read-only project.
 This allows us to focus on setting up the TypeScript/JavaScript aspects of the project correctly, while using public data from the TriplyDB instance located at <https://triplydb.com>.
+With a read-only project you can only retrieve information from TriplyDB and not modify any information on triplyDB.
+This is useful for projects where you do not want to modify any data and only retrieve information, for example use a saved query API.

 1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) on your system.
 See [common steps to install Node.js and Yarn](common-steps-to-install) for more information.